Dr. Aimee PaikAdvisor

 Older men can experience psychological ED too, but as men age, it’s is less likely to be from nervousness and more likely to be from professional or relationship stress, loneliness, or loss of a loved one.18

-Whether you’re stressed about work, money, or you’re going through a rough patch in your relationship, chronic stress and anxiety will affect not only your libido, but your erections too.
+Whether you’re stressed about work, money, or you’re going through a rough patch in your relationship, chronic stress and anxiety can affect not only your libido, but your erections too.

 Physiologically, the stress hormones cortisol and adrenaline supress production of the sex hormones making it more difficult to get or sustain an erection.19 Stress and anxiety can also interrupt how your brain sends messages to the penis to allow extra blood flow.18